How to Install qBittorrent on Debian 12/11/10

 Access the qBittorrent Web UI through a browser by entering your server’s internal IP address followed by the port number (8080), like 192.168.55.156:8080.
 If running locally, use 127.0.0.1:8080.

-Remember, the default username is admin and the password is adminadmin.
+Remember, the default username is admin, and the password is adminadmin.

 It’s paramount to change the default login credentials for security purposes.
 Navigate through Tools > Options > Web UI > Authentication in the Web UI.
 Here, you can set a custom username and password.

-Step 1: Updating qBittorrent or qBittorrent-nox
+Update qBittorrent or qBittorrent-nox

 sudo apt update